amitmse/in_Python_/Others/README.md

 ------------------------------------------------------------------------------------------------------------------

+## Writing:
 https://www.goodreads.com/quotes/807820-a-scrupulous-writer-in-every-sentence-that-he-writes-will

-“A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:
+A scrupulous writer, in every sentence that he writes, will ask himself at least four questions, thus:

 1. What am I trying to say?
 2. What words will express it?